 - 4 cloves garlic, minced or pressed

 - 10 cherry tomatoes, halved or one large tomato, chopped, substitute three or four canned tomatoes, chopped, excess juice drained if need be

 - 10 kalamata olives, pitted if desired

 - 4 red potatoes quartered or small-sized russets, peeled or not, cut into about 1/2″ to 3/4″ inch chunks or equivalent amount of very small baby or fingerling potatoes, halved or quartered depending on size

 - Water if needed

 Preheat oven to 450 degrees.
 Arrange lemon slices in a single layer in the bottom of large 12-inch cast iron or other heavy skillet.

 Arrange chicken in a single layer towards the center of the skillet on top of the lemon slices.
 If one end of the breasts is thicker, place with the thinner portion toward the center, thicker part toward the edge of the skillet.

-It’s your choice toward the end if you’d like to add enough liquid in the form of water to have a gorgeous sauce in the bottom or just a little so the potatoes will be super crunchy.
-Just to make sure to add enough water if needed during the cooking process to prevent any burning.
+It’s your choice toward the end if you’d like to add enough liquid in the form of water to have a gorgeous sauce in the bottom or just a little so the potatoes will be crunchy.
+Just be sure to add enough water if needed during the cooking process to prevent any burning.

-- 1/2 teaspoon of zest and a tablespoon of juice don’t seem like much, but really are plenty for this dish – it is surprising how much flavor is picked up by the lemon in the bottom of the skillet.
+- A teaspoon of zest and a tablespoon of juice don’t seem like much, but really are plenty for this dish – it is surprising how much flavor is picked up from the lemon in the bottom of the skillet.

-- If I have left overs, I discard any rinds from the bottom of the skillet before storing in the fridge – they begin to taste really strong and overpower the dish.
+- If there are leftovers, discard any rinds from the bottom of the skillet before storing in the fridge – they begin to taste really strong and overpower the dish.